Donaim/proviral-pres1/slides.md

 5. **Limitations**:

 Now, while the defects that CFEIntact report are very likely to be severe to the point of making the virus replication incompetent, *lack* of found defect provides a lesser certainty about its replication competence.
-So when CFEIntact says that the virus is Hypermutated, the it definitely is hypermutated.
+So when CFEIntact says that the virus is Hypermutated, it definitely is hypermutated.
+But when it does not report any defect, it could be because it didn't find any.

 -->